Configurations, platforms, and profiles

 - To create a project configuration or platform, you’ll need to create a solution configuration or platform.
 Select <New…> from the “Active solution configuration” or “Active solution platform” drop-down list at the top of the Configuration Manager window.
 Then, in the New Solution Configuration window or the New Platform Configuration window, make sure the “Create new project configurations” option is selected.

-- To change settings for a project configuration/platform combination, open Project Designer (Project > Project_name Properties) and change settings on the Build page and the Debug page, making sure the configuration/platform combination whose settings you want to modify is selected at the top of each page.
-See Build page, Project Designer and Debug page, Project Designer for more information.
+- To change settings for a project configuration/platform combination, open project properties (Project > Project_name Properties) and change settings on the Build page and the Debug page, making sure the configuration/platform combination whose settings you want to modify is selected at the top of each page.
+See Build page of Visual Studio project properties and Debug page of Visual Studio project properties for more information.

 Adding a Linux or OpenVMS platform for traditional Synergy

 If you have an existing project you want to port to Linux or OpenVMS, you can use the Visual Studio Configuration Manager to create a configuration that targets Linux or OpenVMS.
 SDI includes three platform options (linux32, linux64, and vms) that enable you to create platform settings for porting projects to 32-bit Linux, 64-bit Linux, or OpenVMS.